Workspaces

 A Scope widget with a set of charts, each with their respective parameters and plotting settings defined by the user to suit the testing scenario.

-See below a list of default workspaces that MotionLab3 has.
+See below a list of default Workspaces that MotionLab3 includes.

 Every step of the configuration wizard